pgRouting/pgrouting/doc/ksp/pgr_KSP.rst

      - Identifier of the destination vertex.
    * - **K**
      - **ANY-INTEGER**
-     - Number of required paths
+     - Number of required paths.

 Where: